-A backup vault is a cloud warehouse used by Hybrid Backup Recovery (HBR) to store backup data on the cloud.
-You can create a mirror vault in a different region for a backup vault to meet disaster recovery requirements.
-When necessary, you can use the mirror vault for cross-region data restoration.
+A backup vault is a repository that Hybrid Backup Recovery (HBR) uses to store backup data on the cloud.
+A mirror vault is the mirror of a backup vault.
+The two vaults reside in different regions.
+You can use a mirror vault for geo-disaster recovery and cross-region data restoration.

-- After a mirror vault is created, backup jobs that are running in the source vault are synchronized to the mirror vault in real time.
-The historical backups stored in the source vault start being synchronized to the mirror vault 90 minutes after the creation of the mirror vault.
+- After a mirror vault is created, backup data in the backup vault is synchronized to the mirror vault in real time.
+The historical backup data in the backup vault starts to be synchronized to the mirror vault 90 minutes after the mirror vault is created.

 - You can create only one mirror vault for each backup vault.

-- You can restore backups from a mirror vault but you cannot back up data to a mirror vault.
+- You can restore the backup data that is stored in a mirror vault but cannot back up the data in a mirror vault.

-- You must delete a mirror vault before deleting its source vault.
+- You must delete a mirror vault before you can delete the corresponding backup vault.

-- A source vault is created when you create a backup client.
+- You can create a backup vault when you create a backup client.

 Create a mirror vault

 To create a mirror vault, perform the following steps:

 - In the left-side navigation pane, click Overview.

 - Find the card of the backup vault for which you want to create a mirror vault.
 In the upper-right corner of the card, click the icon.